nextensio/docs/content/en/Configurations/appgroups/_index.md

 customer awesomecustomer has an AppGroup which has two applications, the Point of Sales and usermanuals, identified by pos.awesomecustomer.com and manuals.awesomecustomer.com.
 So we will enter pos.awesomecustomer.com,manuals.awesomecustomer.com.
 Basically, the URLs identify the applications in this AppGroup ID.
+The Apps can be selected through a drop-down list.

 For attributes, please refer to the [overview on policy and attributes](/architecture/policyattr.html) and [access control](/architecture/accesscontrol.html) details about [configuring attribute editor](../configurations/attributeeditor.html)